PUBLISHED03 Jul 2020

-Documentary Australia Foundation is back at the Sydney Film Festival in 2020!
+Supporting Australian Documentary at Sydney Film Festival 2020

-Documentary Australia Foundation is proud to be back supporting the Award for Best Australian Documentary – a $10,000 prize recognising excellence in documentary production.
+Documentary Australia Foundation was proud to be able to once more support the Award for Best Australian Documentary – a $10,000 prize recognising excellence in documentary production.

-This year audiences will be able to stream – 10 Australian documentaries, including 8 World Premiers, as they compete for this prestigious award.
+This year audiences were able to – 10 Australian documentaries, including 8 World Premiers, as they compete for this prestigious award.

 Best Australian Documentary Nominees

 A rural Vietnamese family prepares for their daughter’s marriage – an arrangement based on finances, not affection – in this remarkably poignant, observational documentary.
 Watch Trailer